BT Infinity review: is it any good?

-Both of these prices will remain unchanged when BT implement their latest round of price rises, and as with their 2016 hikes, they're keen to point out that customers will be benefiting from extra services and better standards.
+Both of these prices have remained unchanged since BT implemented their latest round of price rises, and as with their 2016 hikes, they're keen to point out that customers will benefit from extra services and better standards.

-But while those getting unlimited Infinity have the choice between adding evening calls to that allowance for £3.80 a month, or getting anytime calls for £8.99, those getting the 25GB version of Infinity can only upgrade to the anytime bundle.
+But while those getting Unlimited Infinity have the choice between adding evening calls to that allowance for £3.80 a month, or getting anytime calls for £8.99, those getting the 17Mb Unlimited Broadband package can only upgrade to the anytime bundle.

 5. The BT Smart Hub is a cut above

 All Infinity broadband deals now come with the BT Smart Hub, replacing the Home Hub 5.

 Like the much earlier Home Hub 4, described in the video below, the router has been designed to cut out signal interference that can slow down wireless connections in the home.